Cancún Dental Implants

 Placing the implant itself

-First, holes are made in the bone where the metal pin of the dental implant will be implanted deep into the bone, acting as the “root” of the tooth.
+First, holes are made in the bone where the metal pin of the dental implant will be implanted deep into the bone, acting as the tooth’s ” root.”

-At this point, you will still have a gap where the tooth is missing, but a temporary and partial type of denture can be placed for a better appearance and comfort if need be.
+At this point, you will still have a gap where the tooth is missing, but a temporary and partial denture can be placed for better appearance and comfort.

 Letting your bones grow